tldr-pages/tldr/pages/common/phpspec.md

 `phpspec describe {{class_name}}`

-- Run all specficiations in the "spec" directory:
+- Run all specifications in the "spec" directory:

 `phpspec run`